Letting It All Burn

 With all that in mind I still, until the last couple of weeks, would have counted the Biden administration among those who were hoping in the final analysis to avoid a regional war.
 Its spokespeople and senior officials keep saying so, after all.
 Even taking into account the extent to which this administration has indulged every Israeli impulse to date—hell, even taking into account Joe Biden’s career-long (and careerist) fixation on pandering to Israel—basic political considerations would argue against enabling a war in the Middle East on the eve of a US presidential election.
 Joe Biden ran for president on the idea of ending the “forever wars,” of restoring US prestige, of being a steady hand on the rudder in a perilous global age.
 He’s now manifestly failed on the second and third of those counts and if he shepherds a war with Iran into being he will have failed at all three.
 I assumed there was some reluctance left within the administration to burn everything down on Israel’s behalf.

 I no longer believe the above to be true and I’m kind of chagrined that I ever did, though there are still reporters asserting that Biden tried to talk the Israelis out of invading Lebanon and was essentially told to get bent.
-Maybe he did, but a report from POLITICO’s Erin Banco and Nahal Toosi on Monday suggested that either Biden’s supposed opposition to a Lebanon invasion is performative or that something more disturbing is happening within his administration.
+Maybe he did, but a report from POLITICO’s Erin Banco and Nahal Toosi on Monday suggested that either Biden’s supposed opposition to a Lebanon invasion is performative or something more disturbing is happening within his administration.

 According to Banco and Toosi, senior figures within the administration—chiefly Amos Hochstein, the special envoy who’s supposed to be trying to prevent a war in Lebanon, and National Security Council Middle East coordinator Brett McGurk—have been quietly encouraging Israeli officials to ramp up their campaign against Hezbollah despite “opposition from people inside the Pentagon, State Department and intelligence community who believed Israel’s move against the Iran-backed militia could drag American forces into yet another Middle East conflict.”
 Either they’re doing that with Biden’s blessing or they’re taking advantage of a lame duck (and maybe cognitively impaired) president to conduct their own foreign policy.